rubemarjrtech/chat-app/README.md

 Then send some test messages in both the first and second tabs.
 You will see only they can see these messages, users from different room cannot see it.
 Also, users who joined within a time frame of 2 minutes will be able to see all the room message.
-The time limit was chosen to be 2 minutes on purpose for demonstration purposes.
+The time limit was chosen to be 2 minutes on purpose for demonstration.